r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 ## Installing packages that need compilation

-With the environment variables from above, run e.g.
+With the environment variables from above, run in R e.g.

 ```
 options(menu.graphics=FALSE)